dakrone/clomoios/README.markdown

 ## Usage

-At the moment, see the comment at the bottom of `src/clomoios/contextsearcher.clj` and `src/clomoios/seededcontextsearcher.clj`
+At the moment, see the tests in the test directory and the comments at the bottom of `src/clomoios/contextsearcher.clj` and `src/clomoios/seededcontextsearcher.clj`

 More to follow